Pine Island Glacier: On the ice

 The first expedition to visit the ice stream was a United States over-snow traverse, which spent around a week in the area of PIG during January 1961.
 They dug snow pits to measure snow accumulation and carried out seismic surveys to measure ice thickness.
 One of the scientists on this traverse was Charles R. Bentley, who said "we didn't know we were crossing a glacier at the time."
 PIG is around 50 km wide at the point visited and at ground level cannot be visually distinguished from the surrounding ice.
 This expedition was called the "Ellsworth Highland Traverse".

-In the 2004–2005 field season a team of nine, using a British Antarctic Survey (BAS) Twin Otter aircraft equipped with ice-penetrating radar, completed an aerial survey of PIG and its adjacent ice sheet.
-The team of seven British and two Americans flew 30 km grid patterns over the PIG until January 5, mapping the sub-glacial terrain of an area roughly the size of Nevada.

-Due to the remoteness of PIG and the logistical difficulties of caching enough fuel for the 2004–05 expedition and future project(s), BAS used the resources of the United States Antarctic Program (USAP) and their ski-equipped LC130 aircraft.
-After many weeks of weather delays the first four men arrived from McMurdo Station on 9 November 2004, and began to establish camp and build a skiway for the C130s.
-The remaining members of the team arrived from Rothera Research Station 10 days later in a Twin Otter.